-Citizen Scientist Program
+Citizen Science Program

 Are you ready to take action on behalf of Big Green?
-The GLA is seeking several Citizen Scientists to take a straightforward monthly water clarity reading from their favorite spot on Green Lake this summer.
+The GLA is seeking several citizen scientists to take a straightforward monthly water clarity reading from their favorite spot on Green Lake this summer.

 Interested individuals will receive a secchi disk, a circular disk used to gauge the transparency of water by measuring the depth at which the disk is no longer visible from the surface, and a brief training session for its use.
 Afterwards, individuals will have the option to help underwrite the cost of this program by purchasing their secchi disk to keep for future monitoring for $25.